Saturday, July 19, 2014

 Try to avoid them and you will be able to somehow properly deal with your sickness.

-Go to bed and wake up at the same time every day, even on weekends, to regulate your body’s internal clock.
+Go to bed and wake up at the same time every day, even on weekends, holidays, or days off to regulate your body’s internal clock.
+You should strictly stick to this!

 2. Create a Relaxing Bedtime Routine